Durolane Injection for joint pain

 This depends on the type of sport and intensity, but we generally recommend taking it easy for 2 days as post-injection flares may occur.
 If steroid was provided, this takes effect after day 2.
 Overall, please be mindful with anything you do and listen to your body.

-Please see our fees and financing or contact us for more information.
+Please see our fees and financing for more information.

 Book Therapy